 - Demonstrate sufficient funds to settle in the province;

-- Provide proof of English or French proficiency.
-English language proficiency must be verified by one of the following:
+- Provide proof of sufficient English or French language proficiency to perform job duties; and

-- If you completed your studies at a recognized post-secondary institute outside of Newfoundland and Labrador, you may be required to work in a job that is in your field of study for a minimum of one year prior to submission of your PNP application.
+- If completed studies at a recognized post-secondary institute outside of Newfoundland and Labrador, the applicant may be required to work in a job that is in his or her field of study for a minimum of one year prior to submission of the application.

 Minimum Requirements for Employers